philipdongfei/MyAlgs4/Chapter33_Code/Exercises/Exercises_33.md

 3.3.33 **Certification**.
 Add to RedBlackBST.java a method is23() to check that no node is connected two red links and that there are no right-leaning red links.
 Add a method isBalanced() to check that all paths from the root to a null link have the same number of black links.
 Combine these methods with isBST() to create a method isRedBlackBST() that checks that the tree is a BST and that it satisfies these two conditions.

+3.3.34 *All 2-3 tree*.
+Write code to generate all structurally different 2-3 trees of height 2, 3, and 4.
+There are 2,7,and 122 such trees, respectively.
+(Hint: Use a symbol table)